 The 3D Pedagogy Framework is a strategic model of inclusive teaching practice I developed to decolonize, democratize and diversify the curriculum in higher education.

 In 2016, I developed a new 1st year politics undergraduate module based on 3D Pedagogy called Political Sociology, which ran for the first time this semester.
 Features developed for this unit, such as study groups throughout the semester to promote peer learning and continuous formative assessment have already proved highly effective a month into the module.

-Having already covered race, gender, religion, intersectionality and political engagement – the opportunity for one of the students to take part in a filmed discussion for BBC News around race and racism in higher education provided the perfect opportunity for experiential learning.
+Having already covered race, gender, religion, intersectionality and political engagement – the opportunity for one of the students, Nora Maganga, to take part in a filmed discussion for BBC News around race and racism in higher education provided the perfect opportunity for experiential learning.

 main picture from L to R: Prof Kevin Hylton (Patron of Black British Academics), Political Sociology student Nora Maganga, and BBC Correspondent Elaine Dunkley.